ClarkGH/smackhem/DESIGN.md

 - Character creation
 - A plot
 - Spells: Unlock, fire, ice, light, lightning, invisibility, poison cloud, acid spray, buff, debuff, shield, etc..
 If we have time and the spell's not broken, we'll have a good amount!
 - Strengthen/upgrade system involving math formulae (Algebraic!
-Geometric!)
+Geometric!).
-- Accessibility options
+- Accessibility options.
-- Add color
+- Add some color for... reasons.
 - Port demo code to Godot, because "why not?".
 We're building for fun.

 ## Smackhem – Portability Enforcement Rules